docker-hy/docker-hy.github.io/docs/part-1/section-3.md

 :::tip can't stat

-If you are running rootless docker and build process gives can't stat error, you may try removing old images.
-For more information, reading [this issue](https://github.com/docker/for-linux/issues/380) may be relevant.
+If you are running rootless docker and build process gives error saying "can't stat...", you may try removing old images.

+If you do get this error, this will be a significant problem with some later exercises.
+It may be worthwhile to check if you could do the course with standard Docker or with Podman instead of rootless Docker.

 :::